JvanKatwijk/sdr-j-fm/README.md

 A simple FM receiver
 -------------------

-The FM receiver will operate with AIRSPY, SDRplay and dabsticks.
+The FM receiver will operate with AIRSPY, SDRplay and DABsticks.

 For creating an executable: install the required libraries use qmake.